-Re-Publishing TermsIf you would like to link to the PDF version of this statement of rights, or republish these rights in a print format, please visit our Contact Us page to request written permission.
+Re-Publishing TermsIf you would like to link to the PDF version of this statement of rights, or republish these rights in a print format, please email us to request written permission.

 Fundamental Problems with Maternity Care in the United StatesThis statement was developed in response to serious and continuing problems with maternity care in the United States, including:

 We must ensure that all childbearing women have access to information and care that is based on the best scientific evidence now available, and that they understand and have opportunities to exercise their right to make health care decisions.
 Women whose rights are violated need access to legal or other recourse to address their grievances.

 - The United States is the only wealthy industrialized nation that does not guarantee access to essential health care for all pregnant women and infants.
 Many women, especially those with low incomes, lack access to adequate maternity care.